ckeditor/ckeditor4-react/README.md

 npm run test
 ```

+The command above should be used to get a quick feedback on passing / failing tests.
+By default, tests on Chrome will be launched with locally installed version of React.

+Run `npm run test:all` to run tests on all supported versions of React.
+By default, test suite runs on Chrome but `browser` argument can be passed, e.g. `npm run test:all -- --browser Firefox`.
+See `scripts/react-tester.js` for details.

 If you are going to change the source files (ones located in the `src/` directory), remember about rebuilding the package.
 You can use `npm run develop` in order to do it automatically.

 ### Running samples